Arturus/clickhouse-driver/README.md

 # ClickHouse Python driver for Data Science
-This is a fork of excellent Python driver https://github.com/mymarilyn/clickhouse-driver.
+This is a modification of excellent Python driver https://github.com/mymarilyn/clickhouse-driver.
-Fork has support for direct data loading into numpy arrays and performance-oriented enhancements.
+Modified driver has support for direct data loading into numpy arrays and performance-oriented enhancements.

 [Blog article](https://suilin.ru/post/clickhouse_driver/) (in Russian)

 ## Features